 - If you don’t have almond flour, just use all regular flour.

-don’t forget to pin these yummy Scandinavian Almond Bars!
+thanks for pinning these yummy Scandinavian Almond Bars!